perl-actions/install-with-cpm/README.md

 #     perl: 'perl'
 ```

-## Using it in a GitHub workflow
+## Using install-with-cpm in a GitHub workflow

 Here is a sample integration using install-with-cpm action
-to test your Perl Module using multiple Perl versions.
+to test your Perl Modules using multiple Perl versions via the
+perl-tester images.

 ```yaml
 # .github/workflows/linux.yml